IBM/iot-analytics-anomaly/README.md

 Now we can begin running the python scripts.
 These scripts leverage the [iotfunctions](https://github.com/ibm-watson-iot/functions/tree/production) library to interact with the analytics service.

 Invoke the `register_entity.py` script.
-In this context, an entity is a This script will create an Entity Type, and inject sample data for each metric column.
-This will also create an additional "anomaly_score" column where we can place the model results.
+In this context, an entity is any asset that can be tracked with data, such as a robot, truck, manufacturing belt, etc.

+This script will create an Entity Type, and inject sample data for each metric column.
+This will also create an empty "anomaly_score" column where we can place the results returned by the model invocation.
+Be sure to provide an argument here

 ```
-python scripts/register_entity.py
+python scripts/register_entity.py <entity_name>
 ```

 After the entity has been registered, we'll run the following script to build and publish a model based off our custom data.
 In this case, we'll be using an "[IsolationForest](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html)" anomaly detection model, which is included with the scikit-learn python package.
-In this case, the model will analyze each row and give the following output.
+This model will read features from each row, and determine whether the row data is anomalous or not.
+A value of "-1" or "1" will be placed in the "anomaly_score" column in each row after the function runs.

-`-1` if data in a row seems to be an outlier (anomaly detected).
+- `-1` if data in a row seems to be an outlier (anomaly detected).
-`1` if the row data seems to be an inlier (normal).
+- `1` if the row data seems to be an inlier (normal).

-The result will be placed in the "anomaly_score" column in each row.
+By default, the model will observe all columns in the dataset.
+If you'd like to filter down to a specific set of columns, add a comma seperated list of the columns to your `.env` file like so `INPUT_COLUMNS='torque,acc,load,speed,tool_type,travel_time'`

+Then register a model with the following command

 ```
 python scripts/register_model.py